impin0/algorithms-2025/3_Elementary_Data_Structures/README.md

 **What is the main operations that we perform on strings?**
 The *compare* operation: tells us which of two strings would appear first in the dictionary.
 The strings are compared using the *lexicographic order*, that means comparing the strings character-by-character from beginning to end.
-The compare function can tell us if the strings are equal, by convention the compare function returns a negative number if the first argument strings appears before the second in the second in the dictionary, returns 0 if they are equal and 1 if the first appears after the second
+The compare function can tell us if the strings are equal, by convention the compare function returns a negative number if the first argument strings appears before the second in the dictionary, returns 0 if they are equal and 1 if the first appears after the second

 **What are the elementary string-processing operations?**
 - Compute string length (strlen(a)):